-The Annual Governance Statement (AGS) 2019/20 states how the Council has complied with the Code and also meets the requirements of the Accounts and Audit Regulations 2015, regulation 6 (1b), which requires all relevant authorities to prepare an Annual Governance Statement.
-It is subject to detailed review by the Licensing, Audit and General Purposes Committee and approval in advance of them agreeing the Statement of Accounts, in which the AGS is referred to.
+The Annual Governance Statement (AGS) 2020/21 states how the Council has complied with the Code and also meets the requirements of the Accounts and Audit Regulations 2015, regulation 6 (1b), which requires all relevant authorities to prepare an Annual Governance Statement.
+It is subject to detailed review by the Corporate Governance, Audit and Standards Committee (formerly Licensing, Audit and General Purposes Committee) and approval in advance of them agreeing the Statement of Accounts, in which the AGS is referred to.